 In the lead up to a competition, it is important to train at an intensity that will prepare you well.
 In other words, too much training is bad and not enough training is bad and so in the middle we find the Goldilocks zone, where it is ‘just right’!

 Physiotherapy and Massage will keep you on track

 When training for an event, ensure that you have the right level of muscle, strength and endurance to complete your chosen sport.
 Without adequate muscle tone, it is impossible to exploit the full potential of arms or legs.

 Almost every sport has its own typical injuries.
 Targeted strength training can help you avoid those injuries.
-A physiotherapist can or EP can help design a strength training program that supports your fitness/training goals; many strength training exercises can be done with little or no equipment, simply working against your body weight can be effective.
+A physiotherapist can help design a strength training program that supports your fitness/training goals; many strength training exercises can be done with little or no equipment, simply working against your body weight can be effective.

 Seek treatment or advice for any niggles that occur during training.
 Massage can be a useful technique to relieve existing pain or discomfort, as well as to prevent injuries from occurring.
 It can help you to address muscle imbalances, tightness, and reduce stress.

 Good preparation for competitive sport is more likely to lead to an injury-free, more enjoyable experience.

 Call (08) 9417 3733 to book a consultation with a Lifecare sports physiotherapist to help you get the most out of your fitness training and prepare like a champion for competition.